solislemuslab/lab-dynamics/interest-in-lab.md

 Timeline varies depending on the nature of the project, but this example can serve to illustrate the different stages:
 - Summer before junior year (2-3 months): learn about the project and necessary background knowledge, learn good computing practices and git/github through the terminal, trial period on existing project
-- Fall/Spring junior year (2 semesters): work on the project
+- Fall/Spring junior year (2 semesters): work on your project as independent research or as part of a team of students
-- Summer before senior year: usually students do internships, so no work in the lab, but students could be involved in short-term projects if they choose to
+- Summer before senior year: usually students do internships, so no work in the lab, but students could be involved in short-term projects if they choose to or continue working on their projects
 - Fall senior year (1 semester): write paper for publication or deploy software.
 Deadline of December 1 so that the new product (paper/software) can be included in grad school or job application

 ### After reading this document, I am still interested in joining the lab!